 |Virginia (Ginny) Reusch came onto the Board shortly after moving to North Berwick 15 years ago and becoming involved in the Campaign to Save Bauneg Beg Mountain.
-In her former community of Easton, Mass. she served on the Board of the Natural Resources Trust of Easton, was President of that Board for several terms and then served as its Executive Director for 3 years.
+In her former community of Easton, Mass. she served on the Board of the Natural Resources Trust of Easton, was President of that Board for several terms and then served as its Executive Director for 13 years.
 Upon her husband’s retirement from the practice of medicine, Ginny moved to Maine to be nearer to her children: a daughter in North Berwick, a son in Farmington and her brood of now 4 grandchildren.
 A graduate of Radcliffe College, she brings to the Board a wealth of experience in land trust development and volunteer services.
+Ginny loves working with GWRLT, and is proud of the many successful projects they have accomplished.
 Ginny is also active in her Unitarian church and enjoys choral singing, hiking and classical music.|

 Pat Robinson, Secretary, owns Perennial Plantscapes, a gardening business, taking care of perennial and annual gardens in southern York County.
 She has been on the board since 1991 and has served as president.
 Pat is the driving force behind our Spring Auction.
 She also is chair of the So.
 Berwick Conservation Commission.
 She lives in So.
 Berwick with her partner, Michael, and three companion animals who rule the roost: Nitro, an Aussie Shepherd; and Oscar and Felix, two identical black cats.

 |Tin Smith lives in the Tatnic area of South Berwick and Wells with his wife Jane and works as Stewardship Coordinator at the Wells National Estuarine Research Reserve.
 He is one of GWRLT’s founding members and a past-president.
 In his spare time he works with draft horses, kayaks the Maine coast and, of course, hikes.|

 |Michael Wright is a self-employed carpenter who especially enjoys working on older and historical buildings.
 He is one of the founding members of Great Works Regional Land Trust.
-Mike was raised in Berwick and lives there with his wife Michele Dionne and their two daughters, Moira and Ciara, in the family farm house where he grew up.
-A former market gardener, he is sorry the see the area farms lost to development.
+Mike was raised in Berwick and lives there with his two daughters, Moira and Ciara, in the family farm house where he grew up.
+A former market gardener, he is sorry to see the area farms lost to development.
 His prior activities include serving on the boards of the Maine Organic Farmers and Gardeners Association, the Berwick Historical Society, the Berwick Library Association, the Seacoast Growers Association and the Berwick Conservation Commission as well as with other civic activities.|